SQLitis/monsters/README.rst

   scent|3|Medium|Bat, Hunting|Monster Manual II|4 ironically does not have the Track feat scent|3|Small|Dinosaur, Swindlespitter|Monster Manual III|2 no Track feat

+complete adventurer p.100 Hunt (Handle Animal DC 15): The animal attempts to hunt and forage for food for you using its Survival skill.
+While any animal automatically knows how to hunt and forage for its own needs, this trick causes it to return with food rather than simply eating its fill of what it finds.
+A deinonychus has a +8 racial bonus on Hide, Jump, Listen, Spot, and Survival checks.
+A nashrou has no racial bonus, but does put max ranks in Survival by default.
+Move up to one-half your overland speed while hunting and foraging (no food or water supplies needed).
+You can provide food and water for one other person for every 2 points by which your check result exceeds 10.

 Just for fun, remember that Moonrats are indistinguishable from normal rats except in moonlight.
 If someone did use a rat as a tracker underground, it might turn out that Handle Animal stops working when it gets under the open sky, due to unexpectedly increased Intelligence...

 .. code-block:: bash